retirement, annuities, long term care, pensions on divorce

 Why is the annuity offered by my provider such poor value compared to an open market option?

-Providers of pension arrangements have a legal obligation to offer an annuity to individuals at retirement, whether they are in this market or not.
-There is also a compulsion for people to buy an annuity with at least 75% of their pension fund when they do retire and take their pension fund.
+Providers of pension arrangements have a legal obligation to offer annuities to individuals at retirement, whether they are in this market or not.
+There is also a compulsion for people to buy a pension annuity with at least 75% of their fund when they do retire and take their pension fund.

-How can an open market option offer a higher pension income than my provider?
+How can an open market option offer a higher income than my provider?

-The provider can use the annuity market to balance their overall liabilities.
+The provider can use the pension annuity market to balance their overall liabilities.
 For example, all policies involve paying money out at some time in the future, whether they are investments, endowments or life assurance.
 A disaster at an industrial plant could mean a sudden claim of millions against the providers life assurance if there are many deaths.
-An annuity can provide a large amount of money quickly with a relatively small cost in the short term.
+Pension annuities can provide a large amount of money quickly with a relatively small cost in the short term.

 Many providers only offer very competitive annuity rates when they need to improve cashflow, as annuities can attract tens of millions of pounds per month to a single insurance company.
-This could occur if the provider has a large number of maturing endowments and rather then sell investments (possibly at the wrong time) to pay out the maturing claims, improved annuity rates can attract the capital sum to meet these obligations.
+This could occur if the provider has a large number of maturing endowments and rather then sell investments (possibly at the wrong time) to pay out the maturing claims, improve some or all of their annuity rates to attract the capital sum to meet these obligations.
 This could mean offering good rates for a single week only.

-To find the providers that are offering the best rates at any particular moment,individuals must seek an annuity and pension bureau offering specialist advice of an independent financial adviser (IFA) that has the qualification K10 (retirement options).
+To find the providers that are offering the best rates at any particular moment,individuals must seek an annuities and pension firm offering specialist advice of an independent financial adviser (IFA) that has the qualification K10 (retirement options).

 Could my pension provider offer a competitive enhanced or impaired life annuity?